-In 2021, the GCN Committee approved the grant of performance shares to each NEO which are subject to the achievement of pre-determined performance metrics for the three-year period ending December 31, 2023.
+In 2022, the GCN Committee approved the grant of performance shares to each NEO which are subject to the achievement of predetermined performance metrics for the three-year period ending December 31, 2024.
 These performance metrics are relative TSR and carbon dioxide emissions reduction.

-Performance Shares based on the Company's Relative TSR nce Shares based c ide Emissions Redu Threshold Target Maximum Threshold Target Maximum 30 th percentile 50 th percentile 85 th or greater percentile 52% reduction 55% reduction 58% or greater reduction Payout 30% 100% 200% Payout 30% 100% 200%
+Performance Shares based on the Company's Relative TSR Performance Shares based on Carbon Dioxide Emissions Reduction Threshold Target Maximum Threshold Target Maximum 30 th percentile 50 th percentile 85 th or greater percentile 52% reduction 55% reduction 58% or greater reduction Payout 30% 100% 200% Payout 30% 100% 200%